Dr. Zachary Burton

 “We lean on the brutally and beautifully unashamed, raw power of true stories to shatter the silence surrounding mental illness.
 In the words of dear friend Dr. Stephen Hinshaw: ‘The key to reducing stigma is contact, humanization, and personal narrative.”

-Zack also spends a significant amount of time contributing to other mental health NGOs and nonprofits, and serves as Board Director to the Coalition for Action for Preventive Mental Health in Kenya, Board Member to the Columbia-WHO Center for Global Mental Health, Advisory Board Member to Generation Mental Health, and past Advisory Council Member to Glenn Close’s nonprofit Bring Change to Mind.
-He is also a Stability Leader with The Stability Network, Peer Educator and Speakers Bureau Member with the Mental Health Association of San Francisco, and finance working group member with the Global Mental Health Action Network.
-His work has been published by International Bipolar Foundation, Devex, United Nations, The Wall Street Journal, and numerous scientific journals, and Zack has been invited to speak for TEDx, California Hospital Association, Stanford School of Medicine, Project Happiness, IBPF, One Mind Brain Waves, the State Department, and others.
-Zack received his Ph.D. in Geological and Environmental Sciences from Stanford, and also leads a career as a scientist and researcher, having worked with the U.S. Department of Energy, NASA, the consulting firm Exponent, and as Advisory Board Member to a STEM education NGO in India.
+Zack also spends a significant amount of time contributing to other mental health NGOs and nonprofits, serving as board member to the Coalition for Action for Preventive Mental Health in Kenya, batyr in Australia, and the Columbia-WHO Center for Global Mental Health and Generation Mental Health Association in the United States.
+He is a former Advisory Council Member to Glenn Close’s nonprofit Bring Change to Mind, and is a Stability Leader with The Stability Network, Peer Educator and Speakers Bureau Member with the Mental Health Association of San Francisco, and finance working group member with the Global Mental Health Action Network.
+His work has been published by International Bipolar Foundation, United for Global Mental Health, Devex, United Nations, The Wall Street Journal, and numerous scientific journals, and Zack has been invited to speak for TEDx, California Hospital Association, Stanford School of Medicine, Mayo Clinic, UCSF, Amazon, Zuckerberg San Francisco General Hospital, Project Happiness, IBPF, NAMI, One Mind, the U.S. Department of State, and others.
+Zack received his Ph.D. in Geological and Environmental Sciences from Stanford, and also leads a career as a scientist and researcher, having worked with the U.S. Department of Energy, NASA, the consulting firm Exponent, and as board member to the Northeastern Section of the American Chemical Society and to a STEM education NGO in India.

 In addition to the dozens of brave voices that make up The Manic Monologues, Zack hopes his own journey can provide hope to others going through similarly difficult experiences: all of his “accomplishments” listed above only occurred — and most importantly, the meaningful relationships in his life most flourished — after his hospitalization and diagnosis.